We meet early (at 8 am) in central London where our driver will take us the the West Country.

 Day 3

-Following this we proceed to a guided tour of the incomparable York Minster.
+Once we are back in York we proceed to a guided tour of the incomparable York Minster.

-For lunch you will surely want to wander the narrow, and world famous, medieval street, The Shambles.
+You will surely want to wander the narrow, and world famous, medieval street, The Shambles.

 We dine at the Globe Leicester's oldest pub since 1720.